mg126e/Project_Backend/design/functional_design.md

             - `description`: String
             - `start`: Date
             - `completion`: Date? (optional, when the step was completed)
+        - `isInitialized`: Boolean (true if the shared goals instance has been set up for this partnership)
     - **Actions:**
         - `createSharedGoal(userA: User, userB: User, description: String): (sharedGoalId: SharedGoal)`
             - *Requires:* No active `SharedGoal` for this user pair with the same description already exists. `description` is not empty.